siddharthi865/reactjs-interview-questions-and-answers/set-11/README.md

 ## Question 1.
 What is the difference between React and React Native?

+## Question 2.
+How do you include CSS in React components?

+## Question 3.
+What is the difference between inline, internal, and external CSS in React?

+## Question 4.
+How do you apply conditional rendering with ternary operators?

+## Question 5.
+How do you handle multiple class names dynamically?

+## Question 6.
+What is the difference between state and props immutability?

+## Question 7.
+How do you combine multiple states into a single object in functional components?

+## Question 8.
+What are `defaultProps` and when are they useful?

+## Question 9.
+How do you pass props to nested child components?

+## Question 10.
+How do you handle button click events in functional components?

 ## Question 11.
 How do you render HTML content from a string safely?

 ## Question 12.
 How do you stop event propagation in React?